Titmouse, Inc.: History

+Unionizing

 In October 2020, Titmouse Vancouver became the first animation studio in Canada to join a union.
 Following a vote that captured 87% of the workforce, 98% of Titmouse Vancouver's workforce voted to join the newly founded Animation Guild IATSE Local 938.
 In response to this, some said that the issues raised by the workers of Titmouse were the same ones heard "from unrepresented animation workers everywhere" and that the unionization of the Titmouse workers acknowledges the contributions by animation workers to the industry.

 In January 2022, the employees of Titmouse New York formed a union with Animation Guild IATSE Local 839, the first to do so outside of Los Angeles County in more than 70 years.
 In the card check process, Titmouse NY employees showed more than 90% of support for the organizing effort.
 Following the union becoming public, Titmouse management chose to voluntarily recognize the union and agreed to negotiate with the Animation Guild in good faith.

+Partnerships

+Titmouse has been the animation studio for the Paramount+ comedy series Star Trek: Lower Decks since 2020.

+In early 2020, Titmouse signed a multiyear production deal with Netflix.
+Titmouse and Netflix co-produced the Pendleton Ward and Duncan Trussell-created series The Midnight Gospel, which aired the same year.
+Also for Netflix, Titmouse animated an episode of Blur Studio's sci-fi anthology series Love, Death & Robots titled "Kill Team Kill".

+Titmouse worked with Critical Role Productions and Amazon MGM Studios to co-produce and serve as the animation studio for two Amazon Prime Video series which adapt the actual play web series Critical Role: The Legend of Vox Machina (2022) and The Mighty Nein (2025).

+Titmouse also co-produced the Emmy-nominated spinoff series, The Boys Presents: Diabolical for Amazon Prime Video, and produced the adult animated science fiction television series Scavengers Reign with Green Street Pictures in 2023, with Chris Prynoski serving as an executive producer.

+In 2024, Titmouse, Inc. announced a partnership with Polygon Pictures for multiple CG animated series.